bsy6766/DataTree/README.md

 ### Comment
 To write a comment in file, use '#' as a comment symbol.
 All line after '#' character will be ignored.
 DataTree does not keep track of comment so comments will be removed if you save the file.

+## Todo/Idea
+- I used std::unordered_map to store data.
+Because of this, saved files will possibly have different order compared to original file.
+This can be easily fixed by using std::vector to keep order.
+- List can be handy to store multiple data in one key.